aitrean/typ3/README.md

 - Currently only supports ABI functions
 - Fully typed contracts and rpc-calls

+This library allows you to dynamically construct a fully-typed (more on this below) object representation of the ABI, including methods for encoding, decoding, and calling the contract.

+It provides a lightweight alternative to web3’s contract interaction functionalities, with full type support and better error reporting.

+We accomplish better reporting by using objects instead of arrays for the contract arguments and return values.
+This allows us to specify value typings for each argument, and provide more specific error based on the specific invalid input.

+In addition, the library makes heavy use of ES6 proxies to intercept on method invocations on contract methods and node RPC methods.
+For contracts, this provides the ability to re-route method invocations depending on if a method is constant / payable or not.
+For RPC methods, they're used to keep both the RPC requests and the node library itself separate, with the proxy acting as a bridge between the two.

+RPC methods themselves are designed to be highly configurable, with the ability to have pre/post processing functions and custom error handlers of the call.
+(Ex.
+Convert any BigNumber input to a string before the actual RPC call is sent, map the returned data to the node in any way you'd like, handle any RPC errors in a custom handler)

 ##  Node(endpoint)

 Returns an instance that provides a connection to a node with rpc methods as described in https://github.com/ethereum/wiki/wiki/JSON-RPC.